seanfrenzel/java-selenium-cucumber-appium-skeleton/README.md

 - **Hooks:**
     - We use the _**created driver**_ from _**DriverFactory**_ to set the _**RemoteWebdriver**_ and perform actions based on test conditions.
-        - `beforeAll()` sets data, drivers, and variables for test run.
+        - `beforeAll()` sets and created data, drivers, and variables for test run.
-        - `beforeScenariol()` will set the driver from what was created in Factory.
-If that fails it will try again 5 times and until failing the run.
-        - `afterAll()` Setup will be set to false after all tests ran
-        - `afterScenario()` The driver will be quit.
+        - `afterAll()` Setup will be set to false after all tests ran.
+The driver will be quit.
 On scenario failure a screenshot will be taken.

 - **PageObjectBase:**